alltuition/version-tags/README.md

 default: "media"

-This is the path to the media directory without leading or trailing slashes.
+This is the path to the media directory __relative to the git repository root__ without leading or trailing slashes.

 ### debug